 The famous Lighthouse

-Cranae island in Gythio is where Paris and Helen of Troy night stopped after the first kidnaped her from Sparti.
+Cranae island in Gythio is where Paris and Helen of Troy night-stopped after he kidnaped her from Sparti in Greece.
 This is where the lighthouse of Gythio is located, since 1873.
-It is a tall, stone made building, surrounded by fig trees, with a view to the endless sea.
+It is a tall, stone-made building, surrounded by fig trees, with a view to the endless sea.
 It is a majestic lighthouse, with an octagonal tower and a spiral stair, which leads to the top of it.

 The Ancient Theater of Gythio

 Moving to the north side of the city, we find the historical Ancient Theater, that was built in the 2nd century A.D. at the Acropolis hill.
 The impressive theater is made of whitish marble and its stage used to have 12 meters length and 5 meters in width.